brianwmunz/QlikSenseD3Utils/README.md

 define(["jquery", "text!./style.css", "./d3.v3.min", "**./senseD3utils**"], function($, cssContent) {

 ```
-Once it's included, you can call the D3 functions by first using the library namespace, senseD3, and calling the function.
+Once it's included, you can call the D3 functions by first using the library namespace, **senseD3**, and calling the function.
 So for example, to use the computeTextRotation function, you call it this way:
 ```
 senseD3.computeTextRotation(e, x);
 ```
-and createFamily would be called this way:
+and createFamily would be called this way, with the qMatrix data being passed in:
 ```
 senseD3.createFamily(qData.qMatrix);
 ```